cchanpanhavuth/finalwebAPI/README.md

 To use code:

-1. Composer install in Laravel folder
+1. Composer install in Laravel folder and npm install in react folder
 2. Install Laravel/Sanctum to use authentication
 3. PHP artisan migrate for database tables
 4. PHP artisan serve and npm start to start application